Xochitl Galvez: From Candy Seller To Mexican Presidential Hopeful - UrduPoint

 As a senator, the mother-of-two once went to Congress in a dinosaur costume to criticize the government.

-In a series of presidential debates, Galvez launching stinging attacks against ruling party candidate Claudia Sheinbaum, calling her an "ice lady" and "narco-candidate."
+In a series of presidential debates, Galvez launched stinging attacks against ruling party candidate Claudia Sheinbaum, calling her an "ice lady" and "narco-candidate."

 "While you danced ballet at the age of 10, I had to work," she told the former Mexico City mayor, a scientist by training who was born in the capital to a family of Jewish immigrants.